Car Accident Liability and Damages Explained

 Although rare, punitive damages may be available as well.
 Generally, punitive damages involve cases of gross negligence or recklessness, such as if an automobile manufacturer was aware of a danger, but failed to recall a vehicle with a perceived defect or otherwise failed to protect a vehicle driver or passenger from a known risk of injury or death.
 In addition, our law firm regularly seeks punitive damages from intoxicated drivers and drivers under the influence of drugs.

 Obviously, these forms of damages are not always easy to measure, and many people are unaware these damages may be available to them in the event of a car accident.
 When you or a loved one suffers a serious personal injury in a Missouri car accident, you need an attorney who understands what your needs are now and in the future.
 Only with a full recovery, may you finally begin the process of putting your life back together.

-The attorneys at The Bradley Law Firm have decades of experience in assessing liability and damages issues.
+The attorneys at Bradley Law Personal Injury Lawyers have decades of experience in assessing liability and damages issues.
 We consult with top-notch experts in the medical and automotive fields to relieve you of your worries about your bills and your future.
 This way, you can concentrate on recovering and taking care of loved ones.

 If you have been involved in a car accident your consultation is free and there is no obligation to hire us.
 If we agree to proceed, you will never see a bill from our law firm, and you will never pay a fee unless and until you obtain money damages in a settlement or lawsuit.

 Contact Our Car Accident Law Firm For Help Today

 For more information, please contact Bradley Law Personal Injury Lawyers at your nearest location to schedule a free case evaluation today.

 1430 Washington Ave Suite #226 St. Louis, MO 63103